gridstack/gridstack.js/README.md

 v3 has a new HTML5 drag&drop plugging (63k total, all native code), while still allowing you to use the legacy jquery-ui version instead (188k), or a new static grid version (34k, no user drag&drop but full API support).
 You will need to decide which version to use as `gridstack.all.js` no longer exist (same is now `gridstack-jq.js`) - see [include info](#include).

-Note: HTML5 is almost on parity with the old jquery-ui based drag&drop. the `containment` (prevent a child from being dragged outside it's parent) and `revert` (not clear what it for yet) are not yet implemented in initial release of v3.0.0
+**NOTE**: HTML5 version is almost on parity with the old jquery-ui based drag&drop. the `containment` (prevent a child from being dragged outside it's parent) and `revert` (not clear what it is for yet) are not yet implemented in initial release of v3.0.0.<br>
+Also mobile devices don't support h5 `drag` events (will need to handle `touch`) whereas v3.2 jq version now now supports out of the box (see [v3.2 release](https://github.com/gridstack/gridstack.js/releases/tag/v3.2.0))

 Breaking changes: